gch1p/inverter-http-proxy/README.md

 inverter-http-proxy --inverter-host 192.168.1.2 --host 127.0.0.1 --port 8080
 ```

-Then open https://127.0.0.1/get-status/ in the browser.
+Then open https://127.0.0.1/get-status/ in browser.
 You can replace `get-status`
 with any command supported by inverterd.

-Command arguments are not supported at the moment.
+Command arguments aren't supported at the moment.

 ## License